MBlaschek/CEUAS/CEUAS/public/harvest/README.md

 ## UADB
 The NCAR Upper Air Database ([UADB](https://rda.ucar.edu/datasets/ds370.1/)) was released in 2014 and updated since then.
 There are about 1100 stations in that archive covering the time 1920 to present.
 Please find the description at the data site or in the `pre_merge_stations.py` routine.

 In order to download the whole UADB Archive execute the following script.
-The script requires credentials (username (email) and password) from the user.
+The script requires credentials (username (email) and password) from the user and the file `UADB.files.list`.
 The needed information can be found on [rda.ucar.edu](https://rda.ucar.edu/index.html?hash=data_user&action=register).
 Note if you want to change the default download location, please change the `DATADIR` variable inside the script:
 ```bash
 csh download_UADB.csh [USERNAME] [PASSWORD]
 ```